Local Plan: employment and industry review

 Examination in public

 Before it can be adopted, Wandsworth’s Local Plan is subject to an independent Examination in Public by a planning Inspector to assess whether it is sound.
+The Examination has taken place and the Council is now liaising with the Inspector on Main Modifications.

 The Secretary of State has appointed Inspector Kenneth Stone BSc (Hons) Dip TP MRTPI from the Planning Inspectorate to carry out an independent Examination of the Wandsworth Local Plan.
 The inspector will consider whether or not the Local Plan is sound based on the criteria set out in paragraph 182 of the National Planning Policy Framework.